devnull69/git-server-windows/README.md

 }
 ```

-By default the server will be started on port 8080, using `/git` as the base URL, `repos` as the subfolder name of your repositories and an empty user list.
+By default the server will be started on address 127.0.0.1:8080, using `/git` as the base URL, `repos` as the subfolder name of your repositories and an empty user list.
 All of the subfolders of `repos` will be used as repositories.

+### ip
+The `ip` configuration parameter is used to determine the correct ip, in case multiple network adapters (and therefore ips) are associated with the host machine.

 ### baseURL